 Sharp Coronado Hospital has just this.
 Created by San Antonio-based Xenex Disinfection Services, the Xenex Germ-Zapping Robot™ is the latest tool in the hospital’s arsenal to reduce hospital-acquired infections.
 The portable machine blasts a pulsed beam of broad-spectrum UV light that destroys the cellular walls and genetic material of 99.9 percent of all microorganisms — including germs that can be missed or escape the effects of traditional cleaning methods.

-“The Xenex unit will not replace our current methods of cleaning,” explains Chris Walker, chief nursing officer at Sharp Coronado.
+“The Xenex unit will not replace our current methods of cleaning,” explains Christopher Walker, chief nursing officer and chief operating officer at Sharp Coronado.
 “It will supplement what we do with bleach and thorough scrubbing.
 But it will give us an incredible, additional level of protection against germs that might be left on surfaces by earlier patients.”

 Antibiotic-resistant pathogens such as MRSA (methicillin-resistant Staphylococcus aureus) and C. diff (Clostridium difficile) are of particular concern in hospital settings; but even flu, enterovirus and the common cold are worries.
 The Xenex device kills them all.